Working with improvement actions in Compliance Manager

 Compliance Manager groups improvement actions into general categories to help you understand which areas need attention in order to bolster your overall compliance posture.
 The categories are: Control Access, Discover and Respond, Govern Information, Infrastructure Cloud, Manage Compliance, Manage Devices, Manage Internal Risks, Privacy Management, Protect Against Threats, and Protect Information.

-Improvement actions can be technical or non-technical in nature.
-The scoring impact of each action differs by type.
+Improvement actions can be technical or nontechnical in nature:

-Learn more about how action type affects scoring for improvement actions.
+Learn how action type affects scoring for improvement actions.

 Improvement action details page